 4.6 Gaia-X Self-Description

-Gaia-X Self-Description are files that describe in a machine readable format any of the entities of the Gaia-X Conceptual Model.
+Gaia-X Self-Descriptions describe in a machine interpretable format any of the entities of the Gaia-X Conceptual Model.

 It means that there are Self-Descriptions for all Participant’s Roles:

 Provider and all the other entities in an Ecosystem’s scope such as